Politics of Lebanon: Overview

 Lebanon's judicial system is based on the Napoleonic Code.
 Juries are not used in trials.
 The Lebanese court system has three levels—courts of first instance, courts of appeal, and the court of cassation.
 There is a system of religious courts having jurisdiction over personal status matters within their own communities, e.g., rules on such matters as marriage, divorce, and inheritance.
+These courts operate alongside the civil legal system and apply sect-specific personal status laws to members of their respective religious communities.

 Lebanese political institutions often play a secondary role to highly confessionalized personality-based politics.
 Powerful families play an independent role in mobilizing votes for both local and parliamentary elections.
 A lively panoply of domestic political parties, some even predating independence, exists.
 The largest parties are all religiously aligned.

 The Free Patriotic Movement, The Kataeb Party, also known as the Phalange Party, the National Bloc, National Liberal Party, Lebanese Forces and the Guardians of the Cedars (now outlawed) each have their own base among Christians.

 Amal and Hezbollah are the main rivals for the organized Shi'a vote.
 The PSP (Progressive Socialist Party) is the leading Druze party.
 Shi'a and Druze parties command fierce loyalty to their respective leaderships.
 There is more factional infighting among many of the Christian parties.

 Sunni parties have not been the standard vehicle for launching political candidates, and tend to focus across Lebanon's borders on issues that are important to the community at large.
 Lebanon's Sunni parties include Hizb ut-Tahrir, Future Movement, Independent Nasserist Organization (INO), the Al-Tawhid, and Ahbash.

 Besides the traditional confessional parties above, new secular parties have emerged, amongst which Sabaa and the Party of Lebanon representing a new trend in Lebanese politics towards secularism and a truly democratic society.
 In addition to domestic parties, there are branches of pan-Arab secular parties (Ba'ath parties, socialist and communist parties) that were active in the 1960s and throughout the period of civil war.

 There are differences both between and among Muslim and Christian parties regarding the role of religion in state affairs.
-There is a very high degree of political activism among religious leaders across the sectarian spectrum.
+There is a high degree of political activism among religious leaders across the sectarian spectrum.
 The interplay for position and power among the religious, political, and party leaders and groups produces a political tapestry of extraordinary complexity.

 In the past, the system worked to produce a viable democracy.
 Events over the last decade and long-term demographic trends have upset the delicate Muslim–Christian–Druze balance and resulted in greater segregation across the social spectrum.
 Whether in political parties, places of residence, schools, media outlets, even workplaces, there is a lack of regular interaction across sectarian lines to facilitate the exchange of views and promote understanding.
 All factions have called for a reform of the political system.